 - Men with prostate cancer that had not spread were given lycopene supplements (30mg/ day) for 3 weeks before surgery to remove the prostate.
 Those who received lycopene supplements had smaller tumors and lower PSA levels than those who did not.
 This study suggests that lycopene may be helpful in treating prostate cancer.
-Another study of men with prostate cancer that had not spread showed that men who took lycopene supplements (10mg/ day) had lower PSA velocity (a measure of how fast PSA levels in the blood increase over time) after treatment.
+Another study of men with prostate cancer that had not spread showed that men who took lycopene supplements (10mg/ day for 1 year) had lower PSA velocity (a measure of how fast PSA levels in the blood increase over time) after treatment.

 - Men who had biochemical relapse of prostate cancer (a rise in the blood level of PSA after treatment with surgery or radiation) were given different doses of lycopene supplements (ranging from 15 mg/ day to 120 mg/ day) for 1 year.
 Study results showed that lycopene seemed safe & had no side effects, but did not change PSA levels in biochemically relapsed prostate cancer.

 - Men with hormone-refractory prostate cancer (HRPC) (tumors that do not respond to treatment with hormones) were given lycopene supplements for periods of 3 or 6 months in 2 different studies.
 These studies showed mixed results in lowering PSA levels in men with HRPC.

 - Men with androgen-independent prostate cancer (tumors that do not need androgen to grow) consumed lycopene in either tomato paste or tomato juice daily for 4 months.
 Study results showed that lycopene may not be effective in lowering PSA levels in androgen-independent cancer.

 - Have any side effects or risks been reported from lycopene?